-All six styles are entirely solid, so you can add a pop of color in your kitchen without having to worry about clashing patterns.
-The sizes range from a 12-foot runner to a five-by-six rectangle, so you've got plenty of options in plenty of spaces.
+All seven styles are entirely solid, so you can add a pop of color in your kitchen without having to worry about clashing patterns.
+The sizes range from a two-by-three foot rectangle to a 12-foot runner, so you've got plenty of options in plenty of spaces.

 High Ratings, High Resiliency: Oberle All-Weather Kitchen Mat

-The Oberle kitchen mat from Brayden Studio is a little bit pricier, but according to its 4.8-star rating (yes, out of 5), it's well-worth the splurge.
+The Oberle kitchen mat from Brayden Studio is a little bit pricier — but not by much — and according to its 4.7-star rating (yes, out of 5), it's well-worth it.
 Reviewers say it's "perfect for in front of [their] kitchen sink" because it's non-slip, stylish, water-absorbent, and actually washable.
-That's right — when this pick starts to accumulate crumbs, stains, and water marks, you can toss the entire thing in the washing machine, despite its non-skid backing and surprisingly-soft pile.
+That's right: When this pick starts to accumulate crumbs, stains, and water marks, you can toss the entire thing in the washing machine, despite its non-skid backing and surprisingly-soft pile.

 This rug is a great option for someone who's looking to stay within a simple color palette, but is still looking for a piece that catches the eye and breaks up the monotony.
-You can get this one in three sizes (all runners), and they're flat enough that they won't obstruct the opening of doors.
+You can get this one in two sizes (one runner and one mat), and they're flat enough that they won't obstruct the opening of doors.